ietf-wg-mimi/mimi-room-policy/draft-ietf-mimi-room-policy.md

 If `persistent_room` is false, the room will be automatically inaccsessible when the corresponding MLS group is destroyed (when there are no clients in the group).
 If `persistent_room` is true, the room policy will remain and a client whose user has appropriate authorization can create a new MLS group for the same room.

+If `discoverable` is true, the room is searchable in some way.
+Presumably this means that if `discoverable` is false, the only way to join the room in a client user interface is to be added by an administrator or to use a joining link.

 Finally, the other policy components that are relevant to this room are listed in the `policy_components` vector, including the `roles_list` and `preauth_list` components (if present).